adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 With æternity contracts only exists for a moment.
 They are settled independently of all the other contracts via state channels.
 This solution makes the blockchain use-cases and throughput more scalable for mainstream adoption and adequate to private use cases.

-# Why is æternity faster than Ethereum? #
+# Why is Æternity faster than Ethereum? #
 Since contracts on æternity are independent, they can be processed in parallel.

 On Ethereum it is possible to move computation, but it is much more complicated than standard contracts.
 A lot of boilerplate code needs to be reimplemented for every contract.

 On æternity computation by default happens off-chain.

-# How is æternity written? #
+# How is Æternity written? #

 Æternity core blockchain code is written in Erlang, which makes it easy to write distributed, fault-tolerant, soft real-time and highly available non-stopable applications.

 Erlang was chosen because it is the perfect choice to write a Blockchain from scratch allowing to achieve superior code execution stability and performance.

-# How does æternity protect from the next DAO happening? #
+# How does Æternity protect from the next DAO happening? #
 Since contracts are independent, it is much easier to prove and verify what each contract does.

 The DAO was a problem where some people trusted other people to spend their money for them.